Skip to main content

 Infectious disease epidemiology

-We develop and analyse mechanistic mathematical models for the epidemiological dynamics of infectious diseases.
+We develop and analyse mechanistic mathematical models to understand and predict the spread, evolution and control of infectious diseases.

 Mathematical approaches